-The Song-Beverly Act applies only to "consumer goods," defined as a product "used or bought
+The Song-Beverly Act applies only to "consumer goods," defined as a product "used or bought for use primarily for personal, family, or household purposes...."

 This bill would apply to any "new motor vehicle" - defined in Veh.
 C. Sec.
-415 as any vehicle which is self-propelled - but any bought for use not or household purposes.
+415 as any vehicle which is self-propelled - but only if used or bought for use primarily for personal, family, or household purposes.
 Thus, vehicles used for commercial purposes would not be subject to this bill.